Lynching of William "Froggie" James

-James' lynching on November 11, 1909.
-An estimated 10,000 spectators were present at the lynching.

-William "Froggie" James, an African-American man, was lynched and his dead body mutilated on November 11, 1909, by a mob in Cairo, Illinois, after he was charged with the rape and murder of 23-year-old shop clerk Anna Pelley.
+William "Froggie" James, an African-American man, was lynched and mutilated on November 11, 1909, by a mob in Cairo, Illinois after he was charged with the rape and murder of 23-year-old shop clerk Anna Pelley.

 James was denied due process and killed before the police investigation had been completed.
-The townspeople of Cairo formed a mob and murdered him, along with a second prisoner from the town jail whose trial had been delayed.
-The lynching drew crowds of thousands, and led the Illinois State Legislature to pass a series of anti-lynch and anti-mob laws that led to major reforms throughout the Midwest involving the sentencing and protections for African American people in Illinois.
-The lynching also mobilized advocacy groups in the state to push for more legal protections of African-American communities in smaller towns.
+The townspeople of Cairo formed a mob and murdered him.
+A white prisoner, Henry Salzner, was also murdered by the mob.
+He was charged with the murder of his wife.
+The lynching of James drew crowds of thousands, and led the Illinois State Legislature to pass a series of anti-lynch and anti-mob laws that led to major reforms throughout the Midwest involving the sentencing and protections for African American people in Illinois.
+His lynching also mobilized advocacy groups in the state to push for more legal protections of African-American communities in smaller towns.

 Background

 Anti-lynching legislation

 Years before James's lynching, the Illinois State Legislature implemented a series of anti-lynching laws to curb the racial tensions that had been brewing throughout the state.
 In 1901 alone, there were 135 lynchings in Illinois.
 Anti-lynching bureaus formed to assemble political capital to pass anti-lynching laws.
 While anti-lynching proponents met considerable resistance, civil rights leaders in Chicago, such as Ida B. Wells, gained significant ground in drafting anti-lynching laws.
-These leaders were able to gain the support of Illinois Governor Charles Deneen, who was imperative in drafting the 1905 anti-lynch laws passed in Illinois.
-Deneen gained support from black voters, who saw him as being on their side.
+These leaders were able to gain the support of Illinois governor Charles Deneen, who was imperative in drafting the 1905 anti-lynch laws passed in Illinois.
+Deneen gained support from Black voters, who saw him as being on their side.
 While most of the state supported lynching laws, smaller towns did not.
 Lynching was seen as a sort of "peoples' justice", as river towns became increasingly embroiled in vice-related activity.
 The laws were laxly enforced in areas where lynchings ran rampant.
 Police were overwhelmed with regulating the influx of organized crime, mostly revolving around prostitution and smuggling of alcohol.
 Mob action took precedence when police action failed to keep pace with the sentiments of the community.